MikhailProg/ws-tls-inet/README.md

 -s -- start in server mode

+-T -- create a terminal pair instead of pipe for child process

 By default (no arguments) TLS uses anon credentials, to use certificate credentials there are -c option for a client and -C and -K options for a server.